bit-kitty/Coursera-IBM-Data-Science/index.md

         <p align="center"><sub>Manhattan (NYC) definitely did not show much of an elbow</sub></p></td>
     </tr></table></center>

-In this case, with limited time and stubborn data points, I did have to seek additional business context from Esri's Tapestry Segmentation to determine which groupings are more viable for this study.
+In this case, with limited time and stubborn data points, I did have to seek additional business context from Esri's Tapestry Segmentation to determine which groupings and how many are more viable for this study.
+For the Manhattan area, there appears to be two main segments so I followed suit in breaking Manhattan into two clusters and plotted them.
 While observing the visualization of the Foursquare segmented venue clusters for Manhattan, they do to a certain degree, resemble the shapes of the Tapestry Segmentation (pictured below).
-With the limited amount of time for this study, I took advantage of this alignment and applied the basic demoographics findings from Esri to help explain the additional nuances of our newly formed venue based segments.
+With the limited amount of time for this study, I took advantage of this alignment and applied the basic demographics findings from Esri to help explain the additional nuances of our newly formed venue based segments.

 ![Manhattan Clusters](https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/Manh_Cluster_Map.png?raw=true "Title")